godspeedsystems/gs-documentation/docs/microservices-framework/config-and-mappings/mappings.md

 # Mappings

 Mappings is a global object which will be available in your microservice.
-You can define anything in the mappings i.e. key/value pair map, array, etc. You can access these mappings inside your workflows at any time.
+You can define anything in the mappings i.e. key/value pair map, array, etc. You can access these mappings inside your functions at any time.

 ## Project structure
 Mappings are present in `src/mappings` directory.
 The default format is yaml and you can store mappings in the nested directories also.
 The nested directories are also accessible in the same `mappings` object.